federgraph/RiggVar-RG38/doc/RotaForm1.md

 There is a legend in RotaForm 1.
 It shows the order of the display items.

-You can use button **LG** to see it while *display list* drawing is active, and button **LC** to change the color scheme used for the individual display items.
+You can use button **LG** to see it while *display list* drawing is active.
+While you are at it, also try button **LC**, it will change the color scheme used for the individual display items.
+If you wanted to use alternative colors - this is the place to change colors?

-( If you select the Super Simple mode of the graph, then the legend button and line color button do apparently nothing, since the display list is not used. )
+Question: If you select the Super Simple mode of the graph, and you find that the legend button and the line color button appear to do nothing, what do you do?

+Answer: Correct - you click on on Super Quick, or Super Duper, done.

+> The Legend is a legend.

+You haven't seen the display items if you did not see the legend.